samos667/nilla-utils/README.md

 npins add github -b main arnarg nilla-utils
 ```

-Add import the modules to your nilla configuration.
+And import the modules to your nilla configuration.

 ```nix
 # nilla.nix